nlesc-nano/MLFF_QD/README.md

 Machine Learning Force Fields for Quantum Dots platform.

 ## Installation
 Some packages are required to be installed before starting using our MLFF_QD platform.
+For the usage of the platform, we recommend to create a conda environment using Python 3.10.
+We recommend to install all the requiered packages, including the platform itself, in the same environment

 ## Installation for the preprocessing tools
 Some packages are requiered for running the preprocessing.
 Below we explain what is requiered and how to install it: